FionaWPT/cse15l-lab-reports/labReport2.md

     }
 ```
 # Question 2:
-The one of the bugs from lab 3 is that the code tried to reverse the order of the arraylist.
+The one of the bugs from lab 3 is from the code of the method _reverseInPlace_ which tries to reverse the order of the arraylist.
 A failure-inducing input would be：<br>
 `{1,2,3,4,5}`<br>
 Howver, an input that doesn’t induce a failure would be:<br>
-`{5}`<br>
+`{1}`<br>
 Below is the screenshots of the symptoms:<br>

 Below is the bug and how we fix it:
 ## Before: